ota-meshi/eslint-plugin-yml/docs/rules/indent.md

   - 2
   - indentBlockSequences: true
     indicatorValueIndent: 2
-    alignMultilineFlowScalar: false
+    alignMultilineFlowScalars: false
 ```

 - Number option ...
 Specify the number of indents.
 - Object option
   - `indentBlockSequences` ...
 Specifies whether block sequences should be indented or not (when in a mapping).
   - `indicatorValueIndent` ...
 Specifies the number of indents from indicator marks.
 Defaults to specified indent.
-  - `alignMultilineFlowScalar` ...
-Specifies whether to align multiline scalars or not.
+  - `alignMultilineFlowScalars` ...
+Specifies whether to align multiline flow scalars or not.
 Defaults to `false`.

 ### `"indentBlockSequences": true` (default)